protofire/tezos-defi-dapp/README.md

 You can build the existing contracts, ligo.pool and fa12.ligo executing this command
 ```
 yarn build

+// Only pool
+yarn build:pool

+// Only fa12
+yarn build:token
 ```

 ### Deploy
 You can deploy the existing contracts, ligo.pool and fa12.ligo, to the carthagenet network executing this command.
 Also the faucets files are going to be activated with this script.
 ```
 yarn deploy

+// Only pool
+yarn deploy:pool

+// Only fa12
+yarn deploy:token
 ```

 ### Running unit tests